jpazvd/jpazvd.github.io/_pages/research.md

 ### 1. Child Wellbeing, Poverty, and Equity

 This agenda focuses on the multidimensional aspects of child poverty and wellbeing.

+#### Sub-theme: Poverty, Equity, and Distributional Analysis

+Analyzing the drivers of inequality and the distributional impacts of policies and shocks—grounded in country-level diagnostics and extended to regional and cross-country benchmarking—with a focus on equity for children and vulnerable populations.

+#### Sub-theme: Child Poverty and Wellbeing Measurement (SDGs)

-It includes developing frameworks for monitoring progress on the Sustainable Development Goals (SDGs) for children, analyzing the drivers of inequality, and investigating the determinants of child health and mortality.
+Developing frameworks and indicators to monitor progress on the Sustainable Development Goals (SDGs) for children, including comparable measurement and reporting.

+#### Sub-theme: Child Health and Mortality

+Investigating the determinants of child health and mortality, and how systems, services, and risk factors shape outcomes.

+Selected related writing:

 <ul class="work-list">
 <li><span class="pub-type blog">Blog</span> <a href="https://blogs.worldbank.org/en/latinamerica/latin-american-women-driving-region-s-prosperity">Latin American women driving region's prosperity</a> (2012)</li>